Utah Phillips: Later years and death

 Phillips became an elder statesman for the folk music community, and a keeper of stories and songs that might otherwise have passed into obscurity.
 He was also a member of the great Traveling Nation, the community of hobos and railroad bums that populates the Midwest United States along the rail lines, and was an important keeper of their history and culture.
 He also became an honorary member of numerous folk societies in the US and Canada.

-When Kate Wolf grew ill and was forced to cancel concerts, she asked Phillips to fill in.
-Suffering from an ailment which makes it more difficult to play guitar, Phillips hesitated, citing his declining guitar ability.
-"Nobody ever came just to hear you play," she said.
-Phillips told this story as a way of explaining how his style over the years became increasingly based on storytelling instead of just songs.
-He was a gifted storyteller and monologist, and his concerts generally had an even mix of spoken word and sung content.
-He attributed much of his success to his personality.
-"It is better to be likeable than talented," he often said, self-deprecatingly.

 From 1997 to 2001, Phillips hosted his own weekly radio show, Loafer's Glory: The Hobo Jungle of the Mind, originating on KVMR and nationally syndicated.
 The show was suspended after 100 episodes due to lack of funding.

 Phillips lived in Nevada City, California, for 21 years where he worked on the start-up of the Hospitality House, a homeless shelter, and the Peace and Justice Center.
 "It's my town.
 Nevada City is a primary seed-bed for community organizing."

 In August 2007, Phillips announced that he would undergo catheter ablation to address his heart problems.
 Later that autumn, Phillips announced that due to health problems he could no longer tour.
 By January 2008, he decided against a heart transplant.

 Phillips died May 23, 2008, in Nevada City, California, from complications of heart disease, eight days after his 73rd birthday, and is buried in Forest View Cemetery in Nevada City.